How to Quickly Achieve Chart Clarity, Not Chart Disparity in Today’s World of Category Management

 Better, but, what is the key message that needs to be taken away?

-It is better, many of the unnecessary elements have been removed, including the data table (why show the same data twice?).
+It is better, many of the unnecessary elements are gone, including the data table (why show the same data twice?).
 The different chart types have been removed, we no longer have bars, lines and area charts all within the same graph.
 The title is still an issues, it is basically just telling us what the chart is showing, we can already see that, so it’s a waste.

 Lets try again, same data and with a title that isn’t just saying what the chart is…